Atom Interferometer Tests of Dark Matter: Direct Detection with Atom Interferometers

-Macroscopic Quantum Resonators (MAQRO) is a proposed space mission to perform high-mass atom interferometry \citep{Kaltenbaek2015, Kaltenbaek2016}.
-The mission would use SiO$_2$ molecules in an atom cloud with $10^{10}$ nucleons and a radius of $120~\rm{nm}$.
+Macroscopic Quantum Resonators (MAQRO) is a proposed space mission to perform high-mass matter interferometry \citep{Kaltenbaek2015, Kaltenbaek2016}.
+The mission would use SiO$_2$ molecules in a cloud with $10^{10}$ nucleons and a radius of $120~\rm{nm}$.
 The baseline separation would be $100~\rm{nm}$ and the free-fall measurement time would be $100~\rm{s}$.
-We assume an acceleration sensitivity of $10^{-13}~\rm{m/s}^2$.
+Note that since this experiment uses a solid nanoparticle rather than a diffuse atomic cloud, there is only $1$ independent phase measurement per drop.
+Thus, we assume a phase sensitivity for this experiment of: $\sigma_\phi = 1$.

-The Gravity Probe and Dark energy Detection mission (GDM) is a NASA Innovative Advanced Concepts (NIAC) Phase II mission concept\footnote{\url{https://www.nasa.gov/directorates/spacetech/niac/2020_Phase_I_Phase_II/Gravity_Observation_and_Dark_energy_Detection_Explorer/}}.
+The Gravity Probe and Dark energy Detection mission (GDM) is a NASA Innovative Advanced Concepts (NIAC) Phase II mission concept \cite{GDM_NIAC, GDM}.
 Although its primary goal would be to measure deviations from the gravitational inverse-square law, its instruments would be well-suited for the direct detection scheme we consider here.
 It would consist of a constellation of four spacecraft, each with six atom interferometers.
 In this paper, we consider the limits from just one of these interferometers.
 However, the large number of interferometers, each with separation axes in different directions would be useful for disentangling any possible DM signature from other backgrounds.
+This is a futuristic mission concept and many of the parameters are not concretely set yet.
+We take the same values assumed by the GDM team in their benchmark forecasts \citep{Shengwey}.
 We assume an atom interferometer baseline of $\Delta x = 25~\rm{m}$, an interrogation time of $20~\rm{s}$, a cloud size of $r_{\rm{cloud}} = 1~\rm{mm}$, and $10^8$ $^{87}$Rb atoms.
-We assume an acceleration sensitivity of $2.2\e{-15}~\rm{m/s}^2$.
+From the number of atoms, we assume a phase sensitivity of $\sigma_\phi = 10^{-4}$.

+Another mission is the Atomic Experiment for Dark Matter and Gravity Exploration in Space (AEDGE)~\citep{AEDGE:2019nxb}, a space-based version of the long baseline earth proposals MAGIS-100~\citep{MAGIS-100:2021etm} and AION~\citep{Badurina2020}.
+According to the quoted phase sensitivity of $10^{-5} \text{rad} \, \text{Hz}^{-1/2}$, AEDGE will consist of a diffuse cloud of $10^{10}$ $^{87}$Sr atoms with a radius of $3$ mm.
+The largest separation between the two clouds is expected to be 0.9 m, each shot lasting 10 minutes.
+We expect a phase sensitivity of $\sigma_\phi = 10^{-5}$.